 Once your simple syrup is done, store in a nice glass container.
-I put a picture below of the one I bought upstairs at Caye Supplies for $6.95 Belize dollars.
+I put a picture below of the one I bought upstairs at Caye Supplies for $6.95 BZD.
 They had a slightly nicer pair of similar jars that came in a set for $96 BZD.
 I almost hit the floor when I saw them first.
 Thankfully I looked around more and found the less expensive model.

 To make sun tea you will need

-- Water I use distilled water as I do not drink tap water in Belize unless I am in Placencia.
+- Water; I use distilled water as I do not drink tap water in Belize unless I am in Placencia.
 To find out more about that read my post Drinkable tap water and 3 restaurants in Placencia.

-- 3 – 5 bags of tea depending on size of your pitcher and how strong you want it to taste.
+- 3 – 5 bags of tea depending on the size of your pitcher and how strong you want it to taste.
 I have been using Jasmine Green Iced tea but any kind of tea will work.